Account Manager - German & Dutch

 Our client delivers innovative, industry-leading, and globally trusted worker safety solutions.
 With over 20 years of market experience, the company provides comprehensive end-to-end safety systems, combining devices and applications relied upon by customers worldwide.

-They are currently expanding operations and are looking for an Account Manager to join their team remotely in the Netherlands.
+They are currently expanding operations and are looking for an Account Manager to join their team remotely in England.

 Job Profile for Account Manager